whowechina/chu_pico/README.md

    * Place the air towers and watch the output of the diagnostics, higher value means beam is received.
    * Set the baseline after the towers are properly placed (command `ir baseline`).
    * Optionally, set the sensitivity, it's a percentage of expected change (command `ir trigger <1..100>`).

+#### Notes for the Components
+* D1, D2, D3 are IR333C-A IR LEDs;
+* Q2, Q4, Q6 are PT333-3B phototransistors.
+* Q1, Q3, Q5 are N-Channel MOSFETs with low Rds, such as AO3400, see calculations below.
+* R2, R4, R6 are current limiting resistors, see calculations below.
+* R1, R3, R5 are mosfet gate resistors, 10ohm is fine.
+* R7, R8, R9 are pull-up resistors, 2Kohm is fine.
+* R10 is a pull-down resistor, 10Kohm is fine.

+* Let's do the calculation for D1 as an example.
+To get proper signal strength, we want about 1A current for it.
+  The current for D1 is calculated by `I = (Vcc - Vf) / (Rds + R2)`.
+Vcc is 3.3V, Vf is the forward voltage of D1 (about 2.6V@1A).
+For a low Rds N-Channel MOSFET such as AO3400, Rds is about 0.047ohm, so R2 should be about 0.7ohm to get 1A current.
+You can use other N-Channel MOSFETs, but you need to calculate the values accordingly.

 ### Firmware
 * UF2 file is in `Production\Firmware` folder.